AdobeDocs/campaign.en/help/v8/start/gs-permissions.md

 ## About product profiles{#ootb-product-profiles}

 Product profiles are groups of products and services that you can assign to users.
-In Adobe Experience Cloud, permissions are based on a product’s profile, not on the user.
+In Adobe Experience Cloud, permissions are based on a product's profile, not on the user.
 However, you can delegate administrative rights to specific users.

 In the Admin Console, each Adobe Experience Cloud **product profile** for Campaign is associated to an **operator group** in Campaign client console.